KristianMSchmidt/flask-portfolio/README.md

 # Online Portfolio

 An online portfolio showing some of my work.
+Webdesign adopted (with permission) from Traversy Media.

 http://kristianmschmidt.pythonanywhere.com/portfolio